 You’re also entitled to defer CGT by investing in an EIS-eligible company, irrespective of the source of your capital gain.
 Also, loss relief is available should your investment in an EIS-eligible company be sold for less than you paid for it.

 7. UK green and ethical retail fund investment doubled in October 2017 to over £16 billion

 According to research by the EIRIS foundation, in 2007, investment in UK green and ethical retail funds totalled around £8.9bn.
 10 years later in this figure had close to doubled to an estimated figure of just over £16bn.

 This would seem to be borne out by research by ethical bank Triodos, which also shows the UK socially responsible investing (SRI) market now accounts for £16bn in assets under management.

-8. By 2020, the impact investment market is anticipated to be worth over one trillion USD
+8. The impact investment market is estimated to be worth £502 Billion

 9. Over two-thirds of UK investors want to support impact-driven companies

 There is a lot of pent up demand out there for impact investments.
 According to research by Triodos bank, the majority of UK investors want to see a fairer and more sustainable society, yet two-thirds have never been offered ethical funds - despite the fact that 64% of investors would like to support companies that make a positive contribution to society and the environment.

 10. The UK government are fully behind impact investing